 The Incentive Grant is an additional State Grant available to students who demonstrate a high level of financial need after completing the Free Application For Federal Student Aid.
 This fund is very limited.
-Not all eligible students receive this award.
+All eligible students may not receive this award.
 Eligibility is determined by the NC State Education Assistance Authority and CFI.
 No additional application is necessary; eligibility is determined from the FAFSA.
+To be considered for this grant, students should complete their FAFSA by March 15.